-To add an additional clause (an AND or OR) to the condition, click New in the Properties tab to create a new rule, and then set the properties for that rule.
-In the Rule Logic field, you can specify whether to add the new rule as an AND or an OR.
+To add an additional clause (an AND or OR) to the condition, select New in the Properties tab to create a new rule, and then set the properties for that rule.
+In the Rule Logic column, you can specify whether to add the new rule as an AND or an OR.

-When you're done setting properties for the condition, click Apply.
+When you're done setting properties for the condition, select Apply.

 Add actions.
 To add an action:

 Drag one of the action components from the Components tab to a plus sign next to Condition component.
 Drag the action to a plus sign next to a check mark if you want the business rule to take that action when the condition is met, or to a plus sign next to an x if you want the business rule to take that action if the condition is not met.

 To set properties for the action, select the Action component in the designer window, and then set the properties in the Properties tab.

 When you're done setting properties, select Apply.

 Add a business recommendation.
 To add a business recommendation:

 Drag the Recommendation component from the Components tab to a plus sign next to a Condition component.
 Drag the Recommendation component to a plus sign next to a check mark if you want the business rule to take that action when the condition is met, or to a plus sign next to an x if you want the business rule to take that action if the condition is not met.